AbhishekRS4/clearGraspPlus/README.md

 ```
 pip install torch==1.12.1+cu113 torchvision==0.13.1+cu113 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu113
 ```
+* For `openexr` python package, install it using the following command `pip install --no-binary openexr openexr`
 * The rest of the Python package dependencies can be found in [requirements.txt](requirements.txt)

 ## LibRealSense (Optional)